AIgineerAB/SQL_duckdb_course/11_joins/README.md

-# Joins - NOT FINISHED YET
+# Joins

-We'll be using the same database as in last lecture, so copy it over to this lecture and reuse it.
+We'll be using the same sakila database as in last lecture, so copy it over to this lecture and reuse it.

 **Part 1 - joins in SQL theory**